Chee Soon Juan: Tak Boleh Tahan protest

-On 15 March 2008, the SDP decided to stage the "Tak Boleh Tahan" (Malay for "can't take it anymore") protest.
-On 15 March 2008, Chee and 17 others were arrested at a demonstration held outside Parliament House and later charged with unlawful assembly.
-The trial began on 23 October 2008.
+On 15 March 2008, Chee and 18 others held a demonstration at Parliament House, all wearing red Tak Boleh Tahan (Cannot Take It) T-shirts to kick-start the campaign.
+At Parliament House, the protesters were warned by police to stop their unlawful assembly.
+When the warning was ignored, the police dispersed the protest and arrested 12 demonstrators, including Chee.

+The trial PP vs. Chee Soon Juan and 18 others began on 24 October, with the defendants charged on two counts of violating Section 5(4)b Chapter 184 of the Miscellaneous Offences (Public and Nuisance) Act.
+In their defense, the "defendants claim that they're innocent by virtue of their right under the Singapore constitution to enjoy the guarantees of freedom of assembly and expression", and the trial has been described by The Washington Times as "a test about whether Singapore's judiciary is independent".

+In October 2010, Chee and the other defendants were found guilty and were fined between S$900 and S$1,000.

 International activities

 Chee is the chairman of the Asian Alliance for Reforms and Democracy, and has been engaged by the National Endowment for Democracy (NED), a U.S. agency.

 Chee's party has been granted observer status to Liberal International, a world federation of liberal political parties.
 "SDP has signed an agreement with the Commonwealth countries, where Singapore is a party, to include respect for fundamental human rights and civil liberties," said Chee, who had also hired Amsterdam & Peroff to take up his case against the government, whose members have filed lawsuits against news publications that have run Chee's critical comments.

 Chee has since served as a research fellow at the Monash Asia Institute (1997), the University of Chicago (2001), the Reagan-Fascell Democracy Program at the National Endowment for Democracy (2004), and as a visiting fellow at the University of Sydney (2014).

 In an op-ed, Chee stated that "free trade agreements cannot continue to ignore human rights."